 Custom micropatterning for cell control

-Control the chemistry and topography of cell microenvironment and study their impacts on cell development using an innovative quantitative multi-protein photopatterning solution.
+Control the chemistry and topography of cell microenvironment and study their impacts on cell development, using a contactless and maskless quantitative photopatterning solution.

 Request a quote